@ini_set( 'upload_max_size' , '300M' ); @ini_set( 'post_max_size', '300M'); @ini_set( 'max_execution_time', '300' );

 The car you drive in Formula One makes a great difference, even though this fact usually has different interpretations depending on the subject.

-After Melbourne, it was a mixed feeling for me.
+After Melbourne, I had mixed feelings.
 I am a Lewis Hamilton fan and an enthusiast of F1, so I know it wasn’t going to be a fairy tale where Lewis dons red and then starts kicking from the go, but I must admit I was pretty down initially after the race.
 But after careful review and a reflection on how an offset the Australian GP was, I stanned and believed we will still rise.

 It’s a no-brainer, Lewis is the greatest F1 driver of all time.
 Yes, the sport has existed for 75 years and has seen brave, intelligent, daring, and fast drivers, but the greatest is a whole, encompassing several aspects of life and specialty.
 Apart from being the greatest statistically, Hamilton is the most influential Formula One driver of all time, with a massive commercial value as an ambassador, impacting several aspects of Formula One and inviting diverse eyeballs that transcend generations and endeavors.